Frequently Asked Questions

 - What's the best way to say thank you to McCoy Roofing for a job well done?

 Is McCoy Roofing, Siding & Contracting truly a local, Omaha-based company?

-Yes—since 2007.
+Yes.
+We've been roofing Omaha homes and businesses since 2007.
 We started in a spare-bedroom-turned-office right here in Omaha.
 To date, we have roofed several thousand houses in the Omaha and surrounding areas, including many homes owned by prominent local personalities.

 Will McCoy Roofing be able to help me with my insurance claim?

-We specialize in insurance claims.
+Our Omaha roofers specialize in insurance claims.
 We pride ourselves on being very knowledgeable about the storm damage side of the insurance industry, so we'd be happy to walk you through the process of determining whether or not you have a claim, to actually making the claim, meeting your insurance adjuster, receiving a settlement, and starting the construction process.